-How AI Can Level the Playing Field for Small Businesses
+How AI Can Help Small Businesses

 The COVID-19 pandemic has dramatically amplified existing disparities between small and large businesses.
 This year saw Amazon doubling its quarterly profit, while Chinese tech giant Tencent earned $93 billion after its online gaming revenues in the first quarter rose by 31 percent.
 However, for smaller companies, the story has been quite different.
 A study published in the Proceedings of the National Academy of Sciences (PNAS) found that 43 percent of small businesses were temporarily closed and that employment in small firms fell by 40 percent.